AdobeDocs/experience-platform.en/help/tags/api/endpoints/secrets.md

 ---
 # Secrets endpoint

-A secret is a resource that exists only within event forwarding properties (properties with an attribute of "platform": "edge").
+A secret is a resource that exists only within event forwarding properties (properties with a `platform` attribute set to `edge`).
 They allow event forwarding to authenticate to another system for secure data exchange.

 This guide shows you how to make calls to the `/secrets` endpoint in the Reactor API.
 For a detailed explanation of the different secret types and how to use them, please refer to the high-level overview on [secrets](../guides/secrets.md) before returning to this guide.